gwu-libraries/scholarspace-hyrax/README.md

         % cp config/analytics.yml.template config/analytics.yml

 * Populate the `analyitcs.yml` file with your Google Analyitcs credentials.
-See: https://github.com/projecthydra/sufia#analytics-and-usage-statistics for setup details.
-Note that sufia seems to expect the .p12 file version of the private key, rather than the json version.
+See: https://github.com/samvera/hyrax/wiki/Hyrax-Management-Guide#analytics-and-usage-statistics for setup details.
+Note that Hyrax seems to expect the .p12 file version of the private key, rather than the json version.

 * Set up a cron job to import GA stats nightly

   Test the script to make sure that it can run successfully.
 Make sure the script has execute permissions.
 Your `analytics.yml` file must also be set up correctly in order for the script to succeed.

-        % cd /opt/scholarspace/script
+        % cd /opt/scholarspace/scholarspace-hyrax/script
         % sudo chmod +x import_stats.sh
         % ./import_stats.sh production